 5. Stop blowing your money on booze every weekend and start evaluating the people in your proximity.
 People are energy, habits, and mirrors.
 They have the power to either raise your standards or lower it.
 Make sure you surround yourself with people that are not only there through thick and thin but people that also adds value to your emotional and mental growth.

 6. And last but not the least, the world doesn’t throw a billion dollars at a person because the person wants it or work so hard they feel they deserve it.
 The world does not care what you want or deserve.
-The world gives you money in exchange for something it perceives to be of equal or greater value: something that transforms an aspect of the culture, introduces a new one, or alters the way people think and make use of it in daily life.Opinions expressed here by Contributors are their own.
+The world gives you money in exchange for something it perceives to be of equal or greater value: something that transforms an aspect of the culture, introduces a new one, or alters the way people think and make use of it in daily life.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.